Atharvack/AWS-Portfolio/README.md

 # AWS-Portfolio

 This repository showcases a portfolio of AWS services used to host a Django application.
-The setup includes CloudFront for content delivery, an EC2 instance for hosting the application, and Namecheap [...]
+The setup includes CloudFront for content delivery, an EC2 instance for hosting the application, and Namecheap for custom domain.

 ## Architecture